mklabs/node-build-script/docs/dom.md

   plugins that will be executed with the set of matching DOM elements.

-selectors / plugins are run sequentially, and the DOM tree is modified all allong the way through the last selector / plugin couple.
+selectors / plugins are run sequentially, and the DOM tree is modified all allong the way to the last selector / plugin couple.
 Read that the selectors result depends on the modified DOM tree from previous processors.